 Hearing loss is a sudden or gradual decrease in how well you can hear.
 It is one of the most common conditions affecting older and elderly adults.
 Approximately one in three people between the ages of 65 and 74 has hearing loss and nearly half of those older than 75 have difficulty hearing.

 Hearing loss happens for different reasons.
 Many people lose their hearing slowly as they age.
 This condition is known as presbycusis (prez-buh-KYOO-sis).
 Doctors do not know why presbycusis affects some people more than others, but it seems to run in families.
 Another reason for hearing loss with aging may be years of exposure to loud noise.
 This condition is known as noise-induced hearing loss.
 Many construction workers, farmers, musicians, airport workers, yard and tree care workers, and people in the armed forces have hearing problems even in their younger and middle years because of too much exposure to loud noise.
 (Read the NIDCD's Presbycusis and Noise-Induced Hearing Loss publications for more information.)

-> One of the main reasons people tend to ignore their deteriorating hearing is the perceived stigma associated with hearing loss, particularly age-related issues.
+One of the main reasons people tend to ignore their deteriorating hearing is the perceived stigma associated with hearing loss, particularly age-related issues.
 Many people think that wearing a hearing aid makes them look old and people will start treating them differently.
-In fact, it isnt the hearing aid that makes someone look old, but the symptoms of hearing loss, including:
+In fact, it isnt the hearing aid that makes someone look old, but the , including:

-> It’s extremely important to combat such misconceptions, as they prevent people from seeking help.
+It’s extremely important to combat such misconceptions, as they prevent people from seeking help.
 This can turn out to be very harmful, as hearing loss worsens when left untreated.
 Hearing aids not only improve hearing – they are also a preventative measure against social isolation, depression, dementia and alzheimers.